 College And Career Readiness

 Career technical education (CTE) integrates academic and technical skills, supporting educational goals, workforce development, and economic development.
 It offers students research-based, relevant curricula developed expressly for success in college and careers.
 For those just entering the workforce, changing careers, or needing on-the-job skill upgrades, CTE provides applicable skillsets and increased career opportunities.
 For those entering college, CTE provides a foundation of real-world skills that will enhance academic learning.
-In addition to CTE coursework, preparation for success in college includes taking coursework that is academically rigorous and required for college admission.
-Successful completion of college can lead to increased earning power, better health, a stronger workforce, and societal benefits, such as increased voter participation and increased tax receipts.1 This indicator shows enrollment in high school CTE and AP/IB courses, participation in work-based learning offered through the three Regional Occupational Programs serving the county, and CTE Pathways completions.
-This indicator also shows the number of high school graduates who have fulfilled minimum course requirements to be eligible for admission to University of California (UC) or California State University (CSU) campuses, as well as the college-going rates among graduates.2
+In addition to CTE coursework, preparation for success in college includes taking coursework that is required for college admission and academically rigorous.
+Successful completion of college can lead to increased earning power, better health, a stronger workforce, and societal benefits, such as increased voter participation and increased tax receipts.[1]
+To measure college and career readiness, this indicator shows the number of public high school graduates who have fulfilled minimum course requirements to be eligible for admission to University of California (UC) or California State University (CSU) campuses.
+Also shown are the college-going rates among high school graduates.
+Career readiness data that were previously included in this indicator are not currently available, including enrollment in high school CTE and AP/IB courses, participation in work-based learning offered through the three Regional Occupational Programs serving the county, and CTE Pathways completions.

 SAN BERNARDINO COUNTY UC/CSU ELIGIBILITY RATE FALLS FOR SECOND YEAR IN A ROW